Prashanti School: Boarding School Project WFF Sponsorship Program

 The building on our new property, although it was not fancy by Western standards, was well constructed, and it felt safe and sturdy to the children who were used to small huts that had blown down and caved in around them during the cyclone.
 Over time they settled in, became well, and began to flourish.
 To meet the growing needs of these destitute and fatherless children, and as more children arrived over time, expansion was needed.
 In 2002, the non-profit World Family Foundation (WFF) was established in the USA to raise funds and manage individual sponsorships to support the children.
 There are so many children always waiting to be helped... children who need to be rescued from a terrible life on the streets.

-These children come from backgrounds of abject poverty and neglect, and most of their mothers are illiterate.
-Some of them beg to survive, some carry bricks on their heads at construction sites for a few cents a day.
-Some of the children have only elderly grandparents who cannot afford to feed them.
+These children come from backgrounds of abject poverty, and most of their mothers are illiterate.
+Some of their mothers do manual labor like carrying bricks on their heads at construction sites for a few cents a day.
+Some of the children have only elderly grandparents who cannot afford to send them to school.
 These children absolutely rely on the kind generosity of WFF sponsors and donors to help provide a safe place to live, learn and grow.
-At Prashanti School these destitute children receive food, housing, clothing, medical care, tutoring, and an education that can lift them out of the terrible cycle of poverty that has defined their families for generations.
+At Prashanti School these children receive food, housing, clothing, medical care, daily tutoring, and a solid education that can lift them out of the terrible cycle of poverty that has defined their families for generations.
 With your help, they can have happier childhoods, and a chance for a brighter future!
 Please help support the children of Prashanti School!

-We have around 45 children living at Prashanti School, and we have eleven staff members and ten tutors.
+We have around 45 students living at Prashanti School, and we have eleven staff members and ten tutors.
 The staff members lovingly care for the children, cook, clean, and do the shopping, gardening, security, transportation to school, and maintenance for the property.
 Our dedicated and professional tutors teach the children English, computers, art, dance and music after school six days a week.
 During the day, the children go to our day school, Prashanti International School.
-The Prashanti School children are raised in a very loving and supportive environment, where they are taught strong values and a deep respect for their local culture and all religions.
+Prashanti School Boarding School is a very loving and supportive environment, where the children are taught strong values and a deep respect for their local culture and all religions.
 They learn how to care for and support each other with love and respect as brothers and sisters..

 The education that WFF Sponsorship provides is opening up a whole new future for these children!
 Because of the excellent tutoring provided, all of our students have passed the government High School exams, which normally can be very difficult for village children to do, and we now have a number of students in college, including several girls!
 These students are able to go on to college through continued World Family Sponsorship.
 We are committed to sponsoring each child's education as far as she or he can advance academically (College tuition is about $500 per year.)
 Those who do not go on to college receive vocational training through internships, etc., so that they are able to qualify for decent jobs.